tomatsu/squawk/README.md

 Current Status
 --------------
 * Has been tested on MICROBIT, NUCLEO_L476, and Linux/x86.
-* Image size for simple app is around 100KB.
+* Image size for simple app is around 100KB (including romized classes).
 Unused code are eliminated to reduce memory footprint.
 * Interpreter loop is optimized using GCC's 'Labels as Values'.
 * Currently, the API is based on cldc1.1.
 It has experimental/undocumented/non-standard APIs to utilize HAL layer.
 * An issue is that build takes long time.
 The build system is divided into two steps: